gvwilson/sensibleadventures/cloudherd/new.md

 Before Young Gas could protest, the hairy creature who had been watching leaped for the nearest branch and swung himself up into the tree.
-He paused for a moment to study the trio again, his fur more gray than brown and his eyes old and sad, then disappeared into the greenery.
+He paused for a moment to study the trio again, his gray fur silvered with age on his head and shoulders and his eyes old and sad, then disappeared into the greenery.

 Sensy was the first to speak.
 "Wh-what's a troll doing *here*?" she asked shakily.